MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 With this change, MouseEvents get dispatched on disabled form control elements.
 Exceptions for this behavior are click, mouseup, and mousedown.
 Some examples of the new events are mousemove, mouseenter, and mouseleave.

-This change also truncates the event path of click, mouseup, and mousedown when they’re dispatched on children of disabled form controls.
-These events aren’t dispatched on the disabled form control or any of its ancestors.
+This change also truncates the event path of click, mouseup, and mousedown when they're dispatched on children of disabled form controls.
+These events aren't dispatched on the disabled form control or any of its ancestors.

 Note: This new behavior might break some websites.